ekeric13/sql-query-optimization-guide/README.md

 So the key part of this plan is **\`Buffers: shared hit=4\`**.

-* **Shared**: Refers to shared buffers, which is PostgreSQL's cache for table and index data.
+* **Shared**: Refers to shared buffers, which is postgres's cache for table and index data.
 * **Hit**: Indicates that the required data was found in the shared buffer (cache) and did not require a disk read.
 * **4**: The number of blocks in the shared buffer that were hit.
 This gives an idea of how much data was read from the cache.